jggomez/multivariate-analysis-PCA/README.md

 # Genomics Data Analysis and PCA Strategies

-This notebook explores different strategies for handling missing values and performing Principal Component Analysis (PCA) on a genomics dataset to identify patterns related to tumor subtypes.
+This notebook explores strategies for handling missing values and performing Principal Component Analysis (PCA) on a genomics dataset to identify patterns associated with tumor subtypes.

 ## Data Loading and Initial Exploration

 - Loading the dataset.
 - Initial data shape and preview.
-- Taking a subset of the data (first 200 genes).
+- Evaluate the genes with the most support for variance
 - Checking for missing values.

 ## Strategy 1: Simple Imputation (Naive Approach)